-• Sales or exchanges of capital assets.

-- Gains on distributions to shareholders of appreciated capital assets.

-- Nonbusiness bad debts
+- Sales or exchanges of capital assets.
+Gains on distributions to shareholders of appreciated capital assets. - Nonbusiness bad debts. - Net recognized built-in gain.

-- Nonbusiness bad debts.

-Not recognized built in activity.

-• Net recognized built-in gain.
 The built-in gains tax is figured in Part III of Schedule D.

 Generally, report every sale or exchange of a capital asset (including like-kind exchanges) on this schedule even if there is no gain or loss.